Documentation Guidelines

 • The credentials of the diagnosing professional, if not clear from the letterhead or other forms.
 The diagnosing professional may not be a family member.

-• Documentation prepared for specific non-educational venues (i.e. Social Security Administration, Department of Veterans Affairs, etc.) may not meet the criteria as set forth by the ODS.
+• Documentation prepared for specific non-educational venues (i.e. Social Security Administration, Department of Veterans Affairs, etc.) may not meet the criteria as set forth by Disabilities Services.

-Beyond these nine elements needed for documentation, recommendations for accommodations, adaptive devices, assistive services, compensatory strategies, and/or collateral support services will be considered on a case-by-case basis.
+Beyond these eight elements needed for documentation, recommendations for accommodations, adaptive devices, assistive services, compensatory strategies, and/or collateral support services will be considered on a case-by-case basis.

-Qualified professionals may refer to the Educational Testing Services Guidelines for Attention Deficit Disorder, Learning Disability, or Psychological Disability for more specific information regarding the documentation of a disability.
-Copies of each may be obtained from the ETS website www.ets.org.
+Qualified professionals may refer to the Educational Testing Services Guidelines for Attention Deficit Disorder, Learning Disability, or Psychiatric Disability for more specific information regarding the documentation of a disability.
+Copies of each may be obtained from the ETS website.

 Guidelines for Documentation of a Specific Disability